 Running has been many things to me – a space to achieve new things, a way to keep fit and stay healthy, a source of friendship and community and, in the running I’ve done in Palestine, a way to demonstrate solidarity with people whose freedom is restricted.

 So when I thought about how to celebrate my 50th birthday, I naturally planned lots of running – marathons in Palestine and London and a 50k race in the autumn.
 Instead I was diagnosed with breast cancer and those plans evaporated to be replaced with chemotherapy, surgery, radiotherapy and hormone therapy.

 But through all that treatment, I kept running.
 I ran to all my chemotherapy sessions, seven miles along the river from Kew Bridge to Hammersmith.
 I did my 50th parkrun and a half-marathon six weeks after finishing radiotherapy.
 Running was a way to hold onto my sense of identity when I felt I was losing everything, and helped me get myself back once all the treatment was over.
-I blogged my way through the whole experience and I’ve written a book about it, Run for Your Life, which will be published by Pitch Publishing in January 2017.
+I blogged my way through the whole experience and I’ve written a book about it, Run for Your Life, which was published by Pitch Publishing at the beginning of this year.
 I hope it will be helpful for other women facing the same thing, whether they are runners or not, and for the friends and family who love and support them.
 And I hope that runners of all shapes and speeds will resonate with the story of how I got into running and what keeps me going.

 Here are links to my blog posts about cancer to make it easier to find them.
 It’s not a blow-by-blow account of exactly what happened when, more how I felt and what I was thinking as I went through it all.